Nutrition - 9/10

-Flaxseed is a beneficial ingredient that is commonplace in higher quality dog food.
-Flaxseed contains high levels of the Omega 3 and 6 Fatty Acids which provide a range of health benefits such as healthier skin and fur and improved cognitive function.
+Flaxseed is a minor ingredient that is extremely common to find in higher-quality dog food recipes.
+Flaxseed is best known for containing high levels of the Omega 3 and 6 Fatty Acids, which can provide a range of health benefits such as healthier skin and fur and improved cognitive function.

-Pea Flour is a by-product of Peas.
-Pea Flour is considered a low-quality ingredient.
-Pea Flour is similar to Pea Protein but also contains a considerable proportion of carbohydrates.
+Pea Flour is a processed by-product of Peas.
+Pea Flour is considered by many to be a low-quality ingredient.
+Pea Flour is similar to other pea by-products such as Pea Protein but also contains a considerable proportion of carbohydrates.